 For example, if your goal is to build the Best Clock Ever app your questions should not only consist of asking people what kind of clock they like or what other clocks they use.
 Your research should look at how they set their alarms, how they wake up, and how many times they hit snooze.
 Do people want to wake up to a certain song and if so how loud should it be?
 You can keep going deeper with considerations like where people put the said clock, how they reach it, and if there are other people sharing the bed with them.

 Examine your assumptions: What are the existing assumptions made about the user group you are studying?
 What are your client’s assumptions about the project needs and the users?
-During the
+During the fieldwork your task is to validate or discredit the set assumptions.
+What typically happens is you discover things between the lines – ideas that were lost due to assumptions, because they didn’t fit, or were unknown.

 Let’s look at a couple assumptions about the user group for The Best Clock Ever: